arugyani/algorithms/README.md

 # Algorithm Visualizer

-This project will eventually be a general-purpose algorihm visualizer.
+This project will eventually be a general-purpose algorithm visualizer.

 It mostly will serve as my practice for getting back into graphics programming, so I hope to get comfortable enough to eventually transition into OpenGL.